wangdi2016/puma-dw/README.md

 # DW version of PUMA

-Update BioPython from 1.77 to 1.78 and removed "-align" from muscule command lines
+Update BioPython from 1.77 to 1.78 and removed "-align" from muscle command lines

 Original version of PUMA can be found here.